khanhmdinh/dagster-and-dbt-repo/README.md

 If you need to push big inputs (e.g., Parquet > 50MB), consider Git LFS.

-📝 Why I built this
+# Why I built this

 I love the clarity dbt brings to transformations—and I wanted observability, orchestration, and asset lineage that feel just as elegant.
-Dagster’s dbt integration let me keep dbt’s mental model while adding:

-Partitioned runs without rewriting models

-Downstream Python assets for charts/dashboards

-Selections my analytics teammates already understand

 If you’re on the same journey, feel free to fork and riff.
 Happy orchestration! 🚀